kilianhelmenstein/dotoo/README.md

 - Data is provided in JSON format, but format range is very extensible

 ## REST-API
 Currently there are two collection resources '/tasks' and '/persons'.
 To access particular resources, use '/tasks/<id>' respective '/persons/<id>'.
-(Ids starting at '1'.
-Id '0' is invalid within this REST-API.)
+(An Id starts at '1'.
+The Id '0' is invalid within this REST-API.)

 ### /tasks
 #### Get all tasks: